 - in the courts of the Member State where the employer is domiciled, or

 - in another Member State:

 - in the court of the place where the worker habitually performs his work or in the court of the last place where he habitually performed his work, or

-The choices for the employer are more restricted if he wants to assign his employee (Article 22 of EC Regulation No. 1215/2012, except counterclaim): he must assign his employee to the country where he is domiciled.
+The choices for the employer are more limited if he wants to assign his employee (article 22 of the EC Regulation No. 1215/2012, except counterclaim): he must assign his employee to the country where he is domiciled.